Permafrost/Tundra/SERVICES.md

 #### Outputs:

 * `$callstack` is a list of fully-qualified service names in invocation order with the top-level service as the first item.
 * `$callers` is a string representation of the call stack, which is useful for diagnostics/logging.
-* `$caller` is the fully-qualified service name of the immediate caller of the service which invoked tundra.service:callstack, which is useful for obtaining the name of the service which called the currently executing service.
+* `$caller` is the fully-qualified service name of the immediate caller of the service which invoked `tundra.service:callstack`, which is useful for obtaining the name of the service which called the currently executing service.
+* `$caller.initiator` is the fully-qualified service name of the top-level service in the call stack.

 ---